Where is the host hotel?

 Can I have someone else pick up my race packet for me?

 Yes.
-They must have a photocopy of your driver's license or another photo ID.
+They must have a photocopy or image/picture of your driver's license or another photo ID.

 Will bag check be available?